-Designer Lotte de Raadt has had a creative upbringing.
-Her mother also worked with clay and she sold her work at markets and fairs.
-Lotte went along with her from an early age, so both creating and entrepreneurship are ingrained in her.
-The fact that she enrolled at the Design Academy at the age of sixteen was certainly early, but did not come as a surprise.
-Immediately after completing her education, Lotte started her own design studio, and since 2017 a number of her products have been part of the Vij5 collection.
+Designer Lotte de Raadt had a creative upbringing.
+Her mother also worked with clay and she marketed that work at markets and fairs.
+From an early age, Lotte went with her, so both creating and entrepreneurship were instilled in her.
+The fact that she applied to the Design Academy at sixteen, although early, came as no surprise.
+Right after her education, Lotte started her own design studio, and since 2017 some of her products are part of the Vij5 collection.

 Photography: Vij5